strongloop/strongloop.com2/_posts/2017-05-25-strongloop-evolves-community.md

 ## The Future

 We are excited about our new focus on APIs and the Open Source developer communities that builds them.
-We plan to continue to deliver relevant content and resources to help you be part of the API economy.
+We will continue to post the same sort of LoopBack and Open Source-related content you've come to expect so that you you be part of the API economy.
 Want to stay looped in?
 Check out these options:

 - Follow us on [Twitter](https://twitter.com/StrongLoop).
 - Like us on [Facebook](https://www.facebook.com/strongloop/).